-GLOBE 321.
-Internship - Global.
+GLOBE 321: Internship - Global

-Cr.
-3-6.
-Repeatable.
-F.S.SS.
-Prereq: Junior or Senior and enrollment in Global Resource Systems major; permission of the instructor and approval by the Global Resource Systems Faculty Coordinator
+Prereq: GLOBE 320, Junior or Senior and enrollment in Global Resource Systems major; permission of the instructor and approval by the Global Resource Systems Faculty Coordinator

 A supervised learning experience including an analysis of an international location's resource system via immersion in a foreign culture lasting at least five weeks.
 The experience should focus on the region consistent with the student's degree track.
-A maximum of 12 credits of 321 and 322 may be used for degree requirements.
+Course expenses paid by student.
+A maximum of 12 credits of GLOBE 321 and 322 may be used for degree requirements.

-GLOBE 322.
-Internship - United States.
+GLOBE 322: Internship - United States

-Cr.
-3-6.
-Repeatable.
-F.S.SS.
-Prereg: Junior or Senior and enrollment in Global Resource Systems major; permission of the instructor and approval by the Global Resource Systems Faculty Coordinator
+Prereq: GLOBE 320, Junior or Senior and enrollment in Global Resource Systems major; permission of the instructor and approval by the Global Resource Systems Faculty Coordinator

 A supervised learning experience including an analysis of a domestic location's resource system via immersion in a different culture within the United States lasting at least five weeks.
 Designed for international students and for students who are not in a position to leave the United States.
-A maximum of 12 credits of 321 and 322 may be used for degree requirements.
+Course expenses paid by student.
+A maximum of 12 credits of Globe 321 and 322 may be used for degree requirements.

-GLOBE 385.
-Economic Development.
+GLOBE 385: Economic Development

 (Cross-listed with ECON).
 (3-0) Cr.
+3.

-3. Prereg: ECON 101, ECON 102 Current problems of developing countries, theories of economic development, agriculture, and economic development, measurement and prediction of economic performance of developing countries, alternative policies and reforms required for satisfying basic needs of Third World countries, interrelationships between industrialized countries and the developing countries, including foreign aid.
-Nonmajor graduate credit.
+Prereq: ECON 101, ECON 102

+Current problems of developing countries, theories of economic development, agriculture, and economic development, measurement and prediction of economic performance of developing countries, alternative policies and reforms required for satisfying basic needs of Third World countries, interrelationships between industrialized countries and the developing countries, including foreign aid.